-With England’s unexpected progress in the summer’s World Cup, we were tasked with hosting an outdoor screening of the semi-final.
+With England’s unexpected progress in the summer’s World Cup, Culture Liverpool were tasked with hosting an outdoor screening of the semi-final.
 In less than 48hrs, an arena for 4,000 supporters was built on the Pier Head for the England v Croatia match.
-Although the result ended in disappointment for the national team, we continued to demonstrate that events of this nature can be delivered in a safe and successful manner for the city once again.
+Although the result ended in disappointment for the national team, it just goes to show that events of this nature can be delivered in a safe and successful at a moments notice.

-Attendees enjoyed nine hours of music per day across four stages, including performances from the likes of Hacienda Classical, Basement Jaxx, Wiley, Tim Westwood and Trevor Nelson.
-LIMF’S VIP area was back for a second year, which gave ticket holders exclusive access to a private bar, deluxe toilets and a designated area in front of the stage.
+Revellers enjoyed nine hours of music per day across four stages, including performances from the likes of Hacienda Classical, Basement Jaxx, Wiley, Tim Westwood and Trevor Nelson.
+LIMF’s VIP area was back for a second year, which gave ticket holders exclusive access to a private bar, deluxe toilets and a designated area in front of the stage.

-The LIMF Family and Children Zone was hugely popular working alongside local arts organisation, Make Space Create with funding from Arts Council England the Family Zone at LIMF was redesigned and developed to incorporate a new commission from sand sculptor, Zara Gaze and a bespoke cabaret space for families to enjoy comedy, storytelling and circus.
+The LIMF Family and Children Zone was hugely popular.
+Working alongside local arts organisation, Make Space Create with funding from Arts Council England the Family Zone was redesigned to incorporate a new commission from sand sculptor, Zara Gaze and a bespoke cabaret space for families to enjoy comedy, storytelling and circus.

-Our LIMF Academy made its return in 2018, honing homegrown music talent and boosting careers.
-2018 saw over 250 applications made from young people eager to be part of the LIMF Academy and for the first time in the academy’s history the top three artists were female.
+LIMF Academy made its return, honing homegrown music talent and boosting careers.
+2018 saw over 250 applications from young people eager to be part of this award-winning programme and for the first time in the academy’s history the top three artists were female.
 Those lucky enough to be selected to be part of the initiative received exclusive access to activities and insider know-how from the music industry.
-The top three benefited from an Elite Talent Development Programme, which includes financial investment advice; a live session for BBC Introducing, creation of professional press assets, year round mentoring by an industry professional and showcase opportunities to key press and industry in both Liverpool and London.
+The top three benefited from an Elite Talent Development Programme, which includes financial investment advice, a live session on BBC Introducing, creation of professional press assets, year round mentoring by industry professionals and showcase opportunities to key press and industry in Liverpool and London.

 Clipper Round the World Yacht Race Finish

-We worked in partnership with The Clipper Race team to deliver an engaging participation event which captured the hearts and minds of not only the race crew and local visitors but also national and international visitors.
-The event showcased Liverpool on a global stage, not only as a city steeped in maritime history, but as a port with modern nautical assets and ambitions further consolidating Liverpool’s waterfront as world class event destination.
+An engaging participation event was created to coincide with this momentous occasion, which captured the hearts and minds of not only the race crew and local visitors but also visitors from across the world.
+The event showcased Liverpool on a global stage, not only as a city steeped in maritime history, but as a port with modern nautical facilities and ambitions further consolidating Liverpool’s waterfront as world class event destination.
 The team were supported by 18 volunteers who worked as Event Ambassadors and Team Presentation Assistants.

 History was made when Australian Sailor Wendy Tuck became the first ever woman to win a round the world yacht race.
 A varied programme entertained visitors at the race village which gave a nod to all the countries the fleet had visited, as well as live music from the Bandstand Stage.